HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/interpolate.rst

 1. **Spectral interpolation**:
 The irradiances are spectrally interpolated to the wavelengths of the radiance measurements (which are not identical to the irradiance measurements).
-Currently, we use a simple linear interpion, but this will substitud by the following:
+Currently, we use a simple linear interpion.
-To perform the interpolation, we want to account for the spectral variability that is expected for typical solar irradiance measurements.
-In order to do this, we take a reference simulated solar spectrum, convolved with the HYPERNETS spectral response function, but sampled at 0.1 nm intervals.
-This high resolution spectrum is used to inform us on the spectral variability between the given data points.
-We then use the interpolation tool within the NPL CoMet toolkit to interpolate between the irradiance wavelengths using this high-resolution reference.
-The resulting interpolation function goes through the irradiance data at the given irradiance wavelengths, but follows the high-resolution spectrum between these wavelengths.
-The irradiances at the new set of wavelengths are then calculated using this interpolation function.

 2. **Temporal interpolation**:
 Next, we use a similar method to perform a temporal interpolation.
 In this case, we interpolate the irradiance measurements at the start and end of the sequence, to each of the timestamps of the radiance measurements.
-Here the high-resolution model is the known daily cycle of irradiance, approximately proportional to the cosine of the solar zenith angle.
-The NPL CoMet interpolation tool is again used for the interpolation.
+A correction is applied to take into account the change in solar zenith angle during the sequence.

 The output of the L1C processing is a product with irradiances that now have the same wavelengths and timestamps as the radiance measurements.
+The radiances in the L1C dataset are unchanged from the L1B dataset.

+There are multiple options available for the interpolation.
+For the temporal interpolation, the default option includes a correction for the change in solar zenith angle throughout the sequence.
+Prior to the interpolation, the irradiances are divided by the cosine of the solar zenith angle at the time of the irradiance acquisition.
+After the interpolation, the irradiances are multiplied by the cosine of the solar zenith angle at the timestamps of the radiances.
+Alternatively, there is also an option to not apply the solar zenith angle correction (i.e. only linear interpolation).

+By default, the linear interpolation method is used for both the spectral and temporal interpolations.
+However, optionally, the hypernets_processor can also be set up to do interpolation following a model.
+This is done using the interpolation tool within the NPL CoMet toolkit to interpolate between the irradiance wavelengths using a high-resolution reference (`comet_maths documentation <https://comet-maths.readthedocs.io/en/latest/content/interpolation_atbd.html>`_).
+The high resolution reference for the spectral irradiance interpolation comes from a clear-sky model, which gives a good first-order approximation of the short scale variability.
+This model is then scaled to go through the measured irradiance data, while taking into account the spectral response function of the different HYPSTAR® measurements.

+The interpolation option using a high resolution model has been implemented, but is not currently operationally used.
+Further investigations are required to assess whether these alternative interpolation methods lead to sufficient improvement in the performance to justify their significantly slower runtime.